Frequently Asked Questions

 I would like to select 'Farm Pickup' but cannot find that option when checking out.
 Please help!

-After reviewing your cart and entering your pick up details, you will arrive at the 'Delivery Method' page, the following options will be listed: Tuesday Delivery (Arlington, Alexandria, DC), Tuesday Delivery (Areas of Fairfax County), and 'Farm Pickup,' which will say "Free" next to it.
+After reviewing your cart and entering your pick up details, you will arrive at the 'Delivery Method' page, the following options will be listed: Tuesday Delivery (Arlington, Alexandria, DC, Fairfax),Deliver with CSA: Wednesday/Thursday, and 'Farm Pickup,' which will say "Free" next to it.
 Select this option.
 This should be the same on both a desktop or mobile device.
-See images below.

 How long do your products last?